League of the Just

-In 1847, the League of the Just merged with the Communist Correspondence Committee (German: Kommunistisches Korrespondenzkomitee), an organization led by Karl Marx and Friedrich Engels, creating the Communist League.
+In 1847, the League of the Just merged with the Communist Correspondence Committee, an organization led by Karl Marx and Friedrich Engels, creating the Communist League.
 The new group tasked Marx and Engels with writing a political platform for itself.
 The resulting document was The Communist Manifesto.

 History

 Jacob Venedey and Theodore Schuster founded the League of Outlaws in Paris in 1834.
 They modeled the organization closely after Philippe Buonarroti's vision of the "Universal Democratic Carbonari" as an egalitarian international revolutionary fellowship organization, perhaps the first of its kind.
 Its members were German emigrants.
 Schuster's 1834 pamphlet, Confession of faith of an outlaw has been suggested as the first vision of marginalized people joining together in a coming revolution.

 At its peak, the League of Outlaws had about 100 members in Paris and 80 in Frankfurt am Main.
 At this time, Schuster focused his efforts on advocating for the unification of Germany and organized middle-class republicans into the League of Germans.
 As Schuster's and other key members' attention was focused on this work, the working class members of the Outlaws rallied around the leadership of Wilhelm Weitling.

 This group formed the League of the Just in Paris in 1836 as an offshoot from the League of Outlaws.
 The Outlaws dissipated in 1838 as their members prioritized other associations.

 Members of the League of the Just were German journeymen artisans, primarily tailors and woodworkers.

 Their stated goal was "the establishment of the Kingdom of God on Earth, based on the ideals of love of one's neighbor, equality and justice".
 This was also referred to by the League as the "new Jerusalem".
 The motto of the League of the Just was "All men are brothers".
 They have been described as followers of François-Noël Babeuf and as "utopian-communist".
 They were anticipating a social revolution, which one of their leaders, Karl Schapper, described as "the great resurrection day of the people."
 Friedrich Engels wrote dismissively of the League as essentially similar to other French secret societies except that it was German.